ansys/grantami-jobqueue/doc/source/api/migration.rst

 Overview
 ========

-The PyGranta JobQueue functionality was previously available in the Granta MI Scripting Toolkit AsyncJobs submodule.
-As of the 2024 R2 release, this functionality is now only available in the PyGranta JobQueue module.
+The import and export tools available in PyGranta JobQueue was previously available in the Granta MI Scripting Toolkit AsyncJobs submodule.
+As of the 2024 R2 release, this capability is now only available in the PyGranta JobQueue module.
 The current page provides a summary of the differences between these two packages, and shows how to modify existing code to work against the new package.

 In addition, this package is `PEP 561 <PEP561_>`_ compliant, and so mypy or most modern Python IDEs can be used to statically validate ``AsyncJobs`` scripts against this package.
-This will highlight issues without needing to run the code.
+This highlights issues without needing to run the code.

 .. _PEP561: https://peps.python.org/pep-0561/